 Anyway, the scene for alternative electronic music is really small in Denmark and I don’t think it’s going to change any time soon.

 Do you feel any connection with your Swedish neighbours TRAIN TO SPAIN who explore some similar synthpop terrain to SOFTWAVE?

 Jerry: No actually we don’t.
 In fact I think there is a big difference between Danes and Swedes, tragically enough we don’t even understand each other when we speak our native languages, even though they are pretty similar and we are neighbours.
 I feel a stronger connection with the English people and music.
 We had such a great time in London and made a lot of new friends there.

 Catrine: Not before you told me that you thought we had.
-I always thought they seemed interesting, and listened to their music at Artefaktor Radio.
+I always thought they seemed interesting, and listened to their music.
 In my opinion TRAIN TO SPAIN is TRAIN TO SPAIN and SOFTWAVE is SOFTWAVE, we are two different bands with different history.
 But I don’t know them in person.
 Hopefully I will get the chance to meet them one day.

 Catrine: Our upcoming music productions are something special.
 Since the EP, we can truly hear improvements in that our skills actually have developed.

 Jerry’s sound and my vocal, melody ideas and live performance have all been improved since the beginning.
 This is our first time to try comparing an old release with a new one and it is very exciting, especially because we both feel the improvements.
 The new sound can be described as Danish synthpop influenced by the 80s, but with a touch of the sound from the modern trance genre to make our music more danceable.